You are here

 - Pre-teach any difficult vocabulary that has not come up as well as phrases for talking about pictures and sequencing, e.g. In my picture there is ...
 I can see ...
 I think this is the first / second / last picture ...
 Then ...
 After that ...

 - Tell students to work together to put the story in the correct order.

 - Optional extension: Tell students to write the story.

-- Take a comic strip, a cartoon, or unusual image in which there are several people or characters.
+- Take a comic strip, cartoon or unusual image in which there are several people or characters.
 If there is dialogue or captions, blank it out.

 - Put students in pair or small groups.
-Tell them to work together and write the dialogue and /or captions for the comic, cartoon or image.
+Tell them to work together and write the dialogue and/or captions for the comic strip, cartoon or image.

-- Students practice their dialogues and read their version out to the class.
+- Students practise their dialogues and read their version out to the class.

 This activity is good for practising questions and for fluency practice on a range of topics.